Banana Chips Recipe

 • Use a mandolin slicer.
 This is totally optional, but a mandolin slicer will help get even-sized slices.

 • Did your chips turn brown?
-If so, you didn’t add enough oil, or the bananas weren’t coated enough in them.
+If so, you didn’t add enough oil, or the bananas weren’t coated enough in it.
 Oil is the difference between brown banana chips and bright yellow ones (as pictured).

 • Don’t worry if they’re soft.
 Once they’re out of the oven or air fryer, they’ll continue to crisp.